skippbox/ansible-aws/README.md

 Some variables can be edited in the `k8s.yml` file.
 This will start a Kubernetes master node and a number of compute nodes.
-This is all setup via coreOS instances and passing userdata.

 Check the tasks and templates in `roles/k8s`